 Malware often utilizes data compression like zlib or aPLib.
 There are several reasons for this behavior: first, it saves space and makes binaries smaller and network transfers faster.
 Second, it adds another layer of obfuscation as the malware analyst needs to detect the compression algorithm first.
 One of the widely adopted data compression libraries in malware is zlib.
 For instance, malware families like GhostRat utilize zlib compression.

 1.2.11.
 It uses the deflate compression algorithm.
-Since the Deflate algorithm is out of scope of this article, I can really recommend reading the Wikipedia article about this compression algorithm.
+Since the Deflate algorithm is out of the scope of this article, I can really recommend reading the Wikipedia article about this compression algorithm.

 Detect if a binary statically links against zlib